cmclellen/cmclellen.github.io/resume.markdown

         - Helped develop a replacement application for their existing legacy systems using Visual Studio 2008 (C#.NET 3.5), SQL Server 2008, Enterprise Library 4.1 (Unity & Logging Application Blocks specifically), MOSS 2007, WSS 3.0, and Team Foundation Server 2005, 2008.
       - name: Standard Bank
         characteristics:
-        - Build Master, creating and maintaining builds, ensuring latest code base is compiled, packaged, and deployed frequently for testing purposes, ensuring the quality of software being developed is of the highest standard,
+        - Build Master, creating and maintaining builds, ensuring latest code base is compiled, packaged, and deployed frequently for testing purposes, ensuring the quality of software being developed is of the highest standard.

   - company: Earlier experience
     company_description: Omitted for brevity